WeblateOrg/weblate/docs/user/files.rst

     Existing file is replaced with new content.
 This can lead to loss of existing translations, use with caution.

-    This option is available only if the user has the :ref:`"Edit component settings" permission <privileges>`.
+    This option is available only if the user has the :ref:`"Edit component settings" permission or "Add new string", "Remove a string" and "Edit strings" permissions <privileges>`.
 Update source strings (``source``)
     Updates source strings in bilingual translation file.
 This is similar to what :ref:`addon-weblate.gettext.msgmerge` does.